The Landscape of User-centered Misinformation Interventions -- A Systematic Literature Review: Results: The Landscape of User-centered Misinformation Interventions

 \section{Results: The Landscape of User-centered Misinformation Interventions}

 In this section, a detailed analysis of the literature review is presented.
 First, we give an overview regarding \textit{methodologies} used by studies on user interventions (see Section \ref{sec:methodologicaloverviews}).
-We then provide a \textit{taxonomy of interventions to assist users in dealing with misinformation}, by categorizing and clustering the identified research sample in distinct dimensions (see Section \ref{sec:taxo}).
-Further, \textit{co-occurrencies} (see Section \ref{sec:coocc}) of similar attributes of interventions are identified and discussed.
-Finally, we highlight how \textit{transparency} (see Section \ref{sec:transparen}) is used to assist users in dealing autonomously with misinformation, and present the concept of \textit{digital nudging} (see Section \ref{sec:digitnudge}) as a trending digital countermeasure.
+We then provide a \textit{taxonomy of interventions to assist users in dealing with misinformation} by categorizing and clustering the identified research sample in distinct dimensions (see Section \ref{sec:taxo}).
+Furthermore, we highlight how \textit{transparency} (see Section \ref{sec:transparen}) is used to assist users in dealing autonomously with misinformation, present the concept of \textit{digital nudging} (see Section \ref{sec:digitnudge}) as a trending digital countermeasure, and finally discuss the impact and perceptions of reviewed misinformation interventions (see Section \ref{sec:impactperceptions}).